Medicare Part D Prescription Drug Coverage: What Is & Isn't Covered

 Does Medicare Part D Cover My Prescriptions?

-Medicare Part D organizes different prescription drug lists by “tiers.”
+Medicare Part D plans classify the prescription drugs on their formularies by tiers.
 The tiers generally represent different costs, ranging from the lowest copays to the highest.

 TIER 1